arcus/education_modules/bash_scripting_102/bash_scripting_102.md

 1. Click on the green **Code** button.
 2. Select **Download ZIP**
 3. Once the Zip file has downloaded, un-zipping it will create a folder titled `learning_bash-main`.
 4. Place this new folder `learning_bash-main` somewhere you can easily find it.
-In the examples we will assume that `learning_bash-main` is in the home directory, but you are welcome to leave it in your Downloads folder or move it somewhere else that is convenient for you to navigate to in your command line interface.
+In the examples we will assume that `learning_bash-main` is in the Downloads directory, but you are welcome to move it somewhere else that is convenient for you to navigate to in your command line interface.

 ## Searching files

 Before we start searching for specific things in this directory, let's navigate into it and explore a little bit of what it contains.

 ```
-cd ~/learning_bash-main
+cd ~/Downloads/learning_bash-main
 ls
 ```
 These commands will give you a list of (almost) everything in the folder.